lzutao/classical_cipher/README.md

 ### Meta

 - Written by 15520599
-- Released under GPL2 License
+- Released under MIT License
 - Software is as is - no warranty expressed or implied.